MicrosoftDocs/entra-docs/docs/includes/governance/governance-workday-to-active-directory.md

   [![Provisioning log create ops](media/workday-inbound-tutorial/wd_audit_logs_02.png)](media/workday-inbound-tutorial/wd_audit_logs_02.png#lightbox)

 When you click on any of the provisioning log records, the **Activity Details** page opens up.
-Here is what the **Activity Details** page displays for each log record type.
+Here's what the **Activity Details** page displays for each log record type.

 * **Workday Import** record: This log record displays the worker information fetched from Workday.
 Use information in the *Additional Details* section of the log record to troubleshoot issues with fetching data from Workday.
 An example record is shown below along with pointers on how to interpret each field.